mark-torres10/personal_website/_posts/machine_learning/2023-12-21-notes-linear-regression.markdown

 ---
 ## Overview

-I'm reviewing core statistics and machine learning concepts and this is a compilation of some notes that I've been taking:
+I'm reviewing core statistics and machine learning concepts and this is a compilation of some notes that I've been taking.

-## Linear Regression
+## Linear Regression Theory

 The linear regression model can be expressed as